 - jointly about the Chair and Vice Chair or

 - the entire governing body or

-- the majority of the governing body
+- the majority of the Governing Board

-Stage 1 will be considered by an independent investigator appointed by the governing body.
+Stage 1 will be considered by an independent investigator appointed by the Governing Board.
 At the conclusion of their investigation, the independent investigator will provide a formal written response.